gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 ### 5.1 Step 1: Inputs

-All the layers which have been added in QGIS project are listed in left panel in Inputs tab.
+All the layers that have been added to the QGIS project are listed in the left panel in the Inputs tab.

-- Firstly, select the layer you want to set as an initial data and then click **_Initial>>_** button to set the initial data.
-The year box is filled automatically based on layer’s name you have defined for selected layer, if not you can define/edit layer name as well as year.
+- Firstly, select the layer you want to set as initial data and then click the **_Initial>>_** button to set the initial data.
+The year box is filled automatically based on the name of the layer you have defined for the selected layer; if not, you can define/edit the layer name as well as the year.
 Similarly, select and set the final layer as well.
-In this case study, land cover of year 2000 and 2010 are set as initial and final layer respectively.
+In this case study, the year 2000 and 2010 land cover are set as the initial and final layer, respectively.

-- In a similar way, select the layers you want to define as Spatial variables and set in spatial variables window by clicking **_Add>>_** button.
+- In a similar way, select the layers you want to define as Spatial variables and set in spatial variables window by clicking the **_Add>>_** button.

-- Click on **_Check geometry_** button to check whether the inputs dataset fulfill all the requirement that includes same coordinate system, same resolution and same extent.
-If all the requirements are fulfilled, the prompt window is displayed with message “Geometries of raster’s are matched” and all other remaining tabs will be activated.
+- Click on the **_Check geometry_** button to check whether the input dataset fulfills all the requirements including same coordinate system, resolution, and extent.
+If all the requirements are fulfilled, the prompt window is displayed with the message “Geometries of raster’s are matched”, and all other remaining tabs will be activated.

 - Click **_ok_** to close the prompt window.

-- If the geometries of raster’s do not match, error message will be displayed.
+- If the geometries of the raster’s do not match, an error message will be displayed.
 Then, correct the dataset and try again.

     <img width="550" alt="image" src="https://github.com/user-attachments/assets/7b858afc-143c-40ad-be07-09bb20ba14cd" />

 ### 5.2 Step 2: Evaluating Correlation

-This tab aims for evaluating the correlation between spatial variables that are defined in the previous input tab.
-The three methods that are available for calculating correlations among spatial variables are Pearson’s correlation, Crammer’s correlation and Joint Information Uncertainty**.**
+This tab aims to evaluate the correlation between spatial variables that are defined in the previous input tab.
+The three methods that are available for calculating correlations among spatial variables are Pearson’s correlation, Crammer’s correlation, and Joint Information Uncertainty**.**